ishanashah/Mockingjay/README.md

 # Mockingjay

 Source code for the Mockingjay cache replacement policy.
 The policy can be run in the [ChampSim](https://github.com/ChampSim/ChampSim) simulator.
+Email ishan@cs.utexas.edu for any questions or concerns.

 ## TODO